-The project is meant to be continued also by the newly founded SINUM Theatre Laboratory Association of Pécs.
-We have the intention to apply again and contiunue the project with a new grant as RIOTE 3 from September 2020.
+The project is meant partly to be continued also by the newly founded SINUM Theatre Laboratory Association of Pécs.
+We have the intention to apply again in the Erasmus +.

 For more information please visit our website: www.riote.org